Close protection operatives (CPOs/Bodyguards) will, at some time, have to manage an incident of some description.

-Personnel fulfilling a CPO role must understand the difference between an incident and what is merely a problem to be resolved.
+Personnel fulfilling a bodyguard role must understand the difference between an incident and what is merely a problem to be resolved.
 When dealing with dilemmas, the CPO is often a facilitator and not just a protector.

 CPOs often find themselves as the first person to respond to an incident.
 A CPO, due to observations and planning, may foresee incidents.